Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 ## 4. Testing the Installation

-After the installation is complete, verify that:
+### In the browser

+1. Access the strfry relay at `https://your-domain`
+2. Access the Neo4j Browser at `http://your-domain:7474` (note: not https!!)
+   - Default credentials: `neo4j` / `neo4j`
+   - Change password after first login to the password that you entered during installation
+3. Access the Hasenpfeffr Control Panel at: `https://your-domain/control/index.html`

+### At the command line,

+Upon installation, three systemd services should be running:

-1. Neo4j is running:
+1. Neo4j:
    ```bash
    sudo systemctl status neo4j
    ```

-2. Strfry is running:
+2. Strfry:
    ```bash
    sudo systemctl status strfry
    ```

-   Verify events are being input:
+   Verify events are being input (only do this after loading up strfry with some events using the control panel):

    ```bash
    sudo strfry scan --count '{"kinds":[3, 1984, 10000]}'
    ```

-3. Hasenpfeffr Control Panel is running:
+3. Hasenpfeffr Control Panel:
    ```bash
    sudo systemctl status hasenpfeffr-control-panel
    ```

-4. Access the Neo4j Browser at `http://your-domain:7474`
-   - Default credentials: `neo4j` / `neo4j`
-   - Change password after first login to the password that you entered during installation

-5. Access the Hasenpfeffr Control Panel at: `https://your-domain/control/`

 ## 5. Troubleshooting